root@krueger:~/products/simdex$ cat README

 The project treats brand, explanation, and live app work as one system instead of separate websites.

-Health, candidates, trade quote, build swap, auth, launch kit, social drafts
+Health, candidates, quote, build swap, auth, bookmarks, wallet links, gift codes, social drafts

 The UI is backed by real product endpoints, not static mock cards pretending to be a platform.